 For adults, getting too little (less than six hours) or too much (over nine hours) of sleep is linked to developing more visceral fat.

 Further, when we don’t sleep well or for enough time, our bodies don’t get the full benefits of sleep, which include both muscular and mental repair.
-This can set off cortisol production, which in turn can increase visceral fat and thus lead to stress belly.
+This can cause cortisol production, which can increase visceral fat—leading to stress belly.

 You may not be able to completely eliminate stress from your life, but self-care can help you manage it.
-That said, take time for yourself every day.
+That’s why it’s important to take time for yourself every day.

-Pick up that book you’ve been wanting to read, play your favorite music, and have a cup of hot tea or a few pieces of quality chocolate.
-Otherwise, socializing is a good form of self-care as well.
-It also has the added benefit of taking your mind off stress.
+Pick up a book you’ve been wanting to read, play your favorite music, or have a cup of hot tea.
+Socializing is also a great form of self-care, as it can also take your mind off the stress.

-Tip: Do double duty by going for a walk with a friend.
-Paired together, physical activity and self-care through socializing can encourage more rapid progress when it comes to getting rid of stress belly.
+Tip: Get the most out of your socializing by going for a walk with a friend.
+Paired together, physical activity and self-care through socializing can encourage more progress when it comes to getting rid of stress belly.